shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab5.md

    - **mul:** This is a multiply function, it takes in two parameters to multiply.

    The expression is a nested if statement.
-It is checking if the value of varCounter variable is greater than 1.
+It checks if the value of varCounter variable is greater than 1.

    If it is true, it checks if the value of varCounter variable is 2.
 If it